pastthepixels/cmdjewel/README.md

 To run cmdjewel from source, you need to have cargo installed.
 The recommended way of installing it is through [rustup](https://rustup.rs/).

-Next, you'll need `libopenmpt`--you can install it on any Linux distribution.

-After cloning cmdjewel, type `cargo run` in a terminal.
+After cloning cmdjewel, type `cargo run --release` in a terminal.
+You might need to install some dependencies for cmdjewel's audio library, such as `alsa-lib-devel` on Fedora Linux.

 # Playing